TeamWalrus/Walrus/roadmap.md

   - Arduino-controlled Wiegand devices over Bluetooth, e.g. our [Lumpy](/lumpy/) design.

 - **Support for more card types!** The Proxmark3 and Chameleon Mini already support more cards than exposed by Walrus.
 Adding this support is just a simple matter of extending the device-specific driver code to handle more card types.
-Thanks to Walrus's extendible design, this should be an easy one (but don't all developers say things like that?)
+Thanks to Walrus's extensible codebase design, this should be an easy one (but don't all developers say things like that?)

 - **Tagging of cards**.